-The Rottnest Foundation chairs the Wadjemup Bidi Steering Group which consists of representatives from the volunteer groups Rottnest Society, Winnit Club, Rottnest Voluntary Guides Association and Conservation Volunteers Australia; and the land manager, the Rottnest Island Authority.
+The Rottnest Foundation chaired the Wadjemup Bidi Steering Group which consisted of representatives from the volunteer groups Rottnest Society, Winnit Club, Rottnest Voluntary Guides Association and Conservation Volunteers Australia; and the land manager, the Rottnest Island Authority.

 For further information please visit http://winnitclub.org.au/

 The Rottnest Society is an incorporated, not-for-profit ‘friends’ group that formed in 1984.
 They are responsible for planting approximately 12,500 trees on the Island each year and are also active in lobbying for the conservation of the Island’s natural environment.
-This group are currently providing volunteer labour to revegetation projects on the Island as part of the ‘Wadjemup Bidi’ Project, which is expected to take a minimum of 5 years to implement.
+This group provide volunteer labour to revegetation projects on the Island as part of the ‘Wadjemup Bidi’ Project.
 The Rottnest Society supports the Wadjemup Bidi project as it aims to preserve and protect the environment as well as raise the awareness of its environmental values and cultural history by providing interpretive elements along the trail to educate the community.

 For further information please visit http://www.rottnestsociety.org.au/

 Conservation Volunteers (CV) was founded in 1982 and is Australia’s leading not-for-profit practical environmental organisation; recruiting and managing over a million volunteer hours across 10,000 priority projects annually.
 Conservation Volunteers support the Wadjemup Bidi as it provides an ideal learning platform and skills development opportunity for CV volunteers and trainees to work alongside the RIA’s Environmental and Ranger staff, other affiliated volunteers and corporate groups that partner with the Rottnest Foundation to deliver the project.